scottyah/scottyah-blog/hugo-content/content/posts/skywalk.md

 draft: false
 ---

-So Airwalk is having a raffle of sorts, to guess the weight of thir new ultralight setup.
+So Skywalk is having a raffle of sorts, to guess the weight of thir new ultralight setup.
 The post can be found here: https://www.instagram.com/p/CxfJ63uNub4/

 All the weights can easily be found online (if we're to believe them), except for two percieved "tricks": The bag is not specified like the rest of the items, and the apple leaves enough wiggle room for them to just pick pretty much anyone they want.